infrablocks/concourse.js/README.md

 ```

 The client does not yet have full coverage of all available API endpoints,
-(currently at 31% coverage) however that is the eventual goal.
+(currently at 36% coverage) however that is the eventual goal.
 The methods
 currently supported are detailed below.

 ### `Client` Methods

+* `Client#getInfo()` - Returns an object with server version information.
 * `Client#listTeams()` - Returns an array of all teams.
 * `Client#forTeam(teamId)` - Returns a `TeamClient` for the team specified by
   `teamId`.
 See below for more details of the methods supported on `TeamClient`.